cmu-sei/juneberry/docs/specs/tuning_configuration_specification.md

 ## search_space
 The search space defines which hyperparameters in the model config will be varied during tuning.
-The search space is represented by a dictionary, where each key name corresponds to the name of a property in a Juneberry Model Config.
-The value for the key describes which function to use for generating values for the indicated Model Config property.
+The search space is a list of dictionaries, where each dictionary corresponds to one hyperparameter that you would like the tuner to adjust during tuning trials.
+The dictionary contains the name of the hyperparameter you wish to adjust, which should correspond to a property inside a Juneberry model config.
+Each dictionary should also contain an fqcn and kwargs describing how to generate values for the target model config property.
 Refer to this [external link](https://docs.ray.io/en/latest/tune/api_docs/search_space.html) for more information about which functions can be used to generate values in the search space.

+### fqcn
+The fully qualified name of the sampling function to use when generating values to substitute in for the target model config attribute.

-### model_config_attribute_name
+### hyperparameter_name
-The name of this field can be a little misleading.
-It is not literally 'model_config_attribute_name'.
-Instead, the key here should correspond to the string name of a property in a Juneberry Model Config that you would like to vary prior to training the model.
+This string describes a property inside a Juneberry model config that you would like the tuner to adjust during tuner trials.
 Examples of such properties include (but are not limited to) 'batch_size', 'epochs', and 'model_architecture'.

-#### fqcn
-The fully qualified name of the sampling function to use when generating values to substitute in for the target model config attribute.

-#### kwargs
+### kwargs
 This stanza contains all the arguments to pass in to the sampling function during its construction.

 ## timestamp